-The Getty Center is a museum you can't miss.
-With lofty skylights and original architecture, it is one of the best museums in Los Angeles.
-The center stores a multitude of art, sculpture, and photographs from Europe and America.
-You can also check out old manuscripts and decorative arts here.
-Highlights of past years consist of Italian manuscripts from the Middle Ages and Renaissance and Rembrandt's Late Religious Portraits.
-Set aside a day for this museum, its Central Gardens and popular restaurant, which are sure to leave you breathless with their beauty.
+J. Paul Getty Museum at the Getty Center is an unmissable attraction in the city.
+A cultural and artistic landmark, the center houses varied art forms, sculptures, and photographs from various periods and regions such as Europe and America.
+You can also check out old manuscripts and decorative art here.
+Its highlights consist Italian manuscripts from the Middle Ages and Renaissance, and Rembrandt's Late Religious Portraits, among others.
+Set aside a day for this museum with its Central Garden, awe-inspiring landscapes, interior architecture, and also its popular restaurant—all of which are sure to leave you breathless with their beauty.

-Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art that span both history and geography.
-Today, the museum features particularly strong collections of Asian, Latin American, European, and American art, as well as a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
-With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its rich encyclopedic collection of more than 100,000 works.
-With this much to explore, they encourage you to spend an entire day with them.
+Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art spanning both history and geography.
+Today, the museum features exceptionally notable collections of Asian, Latin American, European, and American art and houses a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
+With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its comprehensive fine collection of more than 100,000 works.
+With this much to explore, it is an ideal spot to spend an entire day at the museum.

-160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at the Runyon Canyon Park.
-This pet friendly park has two southern entrances and a northern entrance at Mulholland Drive.
+160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at Runyon Canyon Park.
+This pet-friendly park has two southern entrances and a northern entrance at Mulholland Drive.
 Go for a hike or head to the play area where your kids can play.
 Keep your camera ready as celebrities are known to unwind here as well.